jeremynoesen/BoneBot/README.md

 The reactor will react to a message with an emote when a trigger phrase is said.

 ### Commands
 BoneBot allows for custom commands to be made to provide simple message responses.
+Their usage is pretty simple - a command called `test` would be used by typing `bbtest`.

 ### Statuses
-BoneBot can have various randomized statuses shown in Discord.
+BoneBot can have various randomized statuses shown in Discord that change over time.

 ## Building
 1. Clone or download this repository.